translate/virtaal/docs/localising_virtaal.rst

 Spell checking
 --------------
 On Linux, Virtaal uses the system spell checkers as provided by Enchant for doing :doc:`spell_checking`.

+.. versionchanged:: 0.7

-For Windows, Virtaal will download a spell checker for active languages (since version 0.7).
+For Windows, Virtaal will download a spell checker for active languages.
 If this is not working for your language, let us know about available spell checkers and their quality and license for the developers to consider providing to Virtaal users.

 .. _localising_virtaal#autocorrect: